josephWoodland/MS2---CookIt/README.md

 ## Testing Checklists

-Thi was a list of all the interactive features on the app and if they respond in the correct way’
+This was a list of all the interactive features on the app and if they respond in the correct way.

+### Nav Bar

+- All links render the right content to the center section of the page - highlighting the correct page.
+- Logo links to the welcome page.

+### Buttons

+- Click to start - When pressed form is shown.
+- Create a plan - Form data collected.
+- Save - Current content is saved to storage.
+- Clear storage - local storage is cleared.
+-

 ### User Goals